 by: E.C.
 LaMeaux

-There are many benefits of including a steady state cardio program as a part of your exercise program.
-A steady cardio routine not only helps shed pounds, but also increases endurance.
-And let’s face it — a good cardio workout can refresh your mindset and helps you bounce back from a bad mood or funk.
+There are many benefits of including a steady state cardio program as a part of your normal exercise routine.
+Steady state cardio exercises not only help you lose weight, but also help increase your endurance.
+And let’s face it, a good cardio workout can refresh your mindset and helps you bounce back from a bad mood or unmotivated state of mind.
 The benefits of steady state cardio don’t end there.
 A recent study published in Applied Physiology, Nutrition and Metabolism found that steady state cardio defends against insulin resistance by increasing insulin sensitivity.

-It is easy to develop a steady state cardio routine, as there are so many activities to choose from.
-A 45 minute steady jaunt on the treadmill, stair climber, bike or elliptical is a great way to implement a cardio program into your exercise regimen.
+It is easy to develop a steady state cardio routine, as there are so many activities and programs to choose from.
+A 45-minute steady cardio exercise on the treadmill, stair climber, bike or elliptical is a great way to implement a cardio program into your exercise regimen.
 If you enjoy working out outside, jogging, biking, walking, and hiking outside are also a great way to implement a steady state cardio program into your normal workout routine.

-If you are a beginner and looking to develop a cardio program, start with 15 minutes of steady cardio and shoot for a target heart rate of lower than 55 percent of your maximum heart rate.
+If you are a beginner and looking to develop a steady state cardio routine, start with 15 minutes of steady cardio and shoot for a target heart rate of lower than 55 percent of your maximum heart rate.
 Gradually increase your steady state training to a 20 minute cardio routine, eventually going up to 30 to 90 minutes.
 Intermediate and advanced steady state cardio enthusiasts should aim for a heart rate level of 65 to 90 percent of their maximum heart rate.
-Engage in a cardio program three to five times a week for ultimate heart health.
+Lastly, engage in a cardio program three to five times a week for ultimate heart health.